garrandall/popular-music-data/tracks/crazy-javier.md

 won't even try to hide it,
 emotions falling down like the rain,
-I can't find the words to explain it, ain't it, crazy how i fall, everytime you call my name.
+I can't find the words to explain it, ain't it, crazy how I fall, everytime you call my name.